akirademoss/DjangoBackendTutorial/README.md

 ```

+## View in Browser

-So apparently to server is running one is localhost:8000(clientside react) and second is localhost:8080(django-api) So to see live application open http://localhost:8000 in your browser window
+enter http://localhost:8000 in your browser window